exactly-once/Home/content/posts/messaging-infrastructure.md

 ## Building blocks

-In the model of a distributed system we use, all business processes are implemented by combining one simple building block.
-That building block consists of five operations
+In the model of a distributed system that was introduced in the previous posts, message processing can be broken down to a small set of simple building blocks.
+The set consists of five types of operations
 - receive message
 - execute business logic
 - persist state change
 - send outgoing messages
 - consume the receive message
+It is the composition i.e. order and transaction boundaries, of these operations that define the properties of our system.

-Note that in the previous posts we've shown how the these blocks have slightly different shape at the system boundary.
-The behavior of the system depends greatly on how these five operations comprising a block are combined into atomic transactions.
+Note that in the previous [post](/posts/sync-async-boundary) we've shown how these blocks have a slightly different shape at the system boundary.

 ## Retries